davidmcclure/news-vec/notebooks/thesis4/index.md

 We compare seven models.
 First, two non-neural baselines, using standard implementations from the `sklearn` Python package:

-- **Logistic regression** -- Standard logistic regression, under L2 regularization, on tfidf-scaled ngram count features (size 1-3).
+- **Logistic regression** -- Standard logistic regression under L2 regularization, fit on TFIDF-scaled ngram count features (order 1-3).
 In the multiclass case, we use the `sag` solver.

 - **Linear SVC** -- A standard SVM, fit on the same features.

 Then, we explore five different neural architectures.
 All of these models share a common token embedding pipeline, and then implement different line encoders on top of the token embeddings.
-Tokens are encoded first with a CNN over individual characters -- characters are mapped to 15d embeddings, and then encoded with a CNN with six filter maps of widths 1-6, each with 25 units per character of width and with maxpooling over the feature maps, which produces a 525d embedding for each individual token.
+Tokens are encoded first with a CNN over individual characters -- characters are mapped to 15d embeddings, and then encoded with a CNN with six filter maps of widths 1-6, each with 25 units per character of width and with max-pooling over the feature maps, which produces a 525d embedding for each individual token.
 This character-level representation is then concatenated with a standard 300d pre-trained GloVe embedding for the token, where one is available, resulting in a composite 825d embedding for each token. then, these token sequences are handed to one of five different line encoders, with increasing levels of complexity:

 - **CBOW** - Simply the unweighted, dimension-wise mean of all token embeddings in the headline.